 These tools work by automatically merging data from multiple sources, using a first-party database as a starting point.

-The tool gathers raw data and connects it to external databases before then relaying the findings to the original database owner.
+The tool gathers raw data and connects it to external databases before relaying the findings to the original database owner.

 The goal is to make the initial raw data more useful.
 With an email address, for instance, you can get more information about the owner, to help you make better business decisions.